niksharma20/dx-idp/README.md

-# <code style="color : red">This is still under construction, as currently there are a few issues, that  I have noticed.</code>
+# <code style="color : RED">This is still under construction, as currently there are a few issues, that  I have noticed.</code>

 # Buidling the Developer Experience Using Red Hat Developer Hub (Backstage)